75lb/handbrake-js/README.md

 An aggregate of `stdout` and `stderr` output from the underlying HandbrakeCLI process.

 ###event: "error"
 All operational exceptions are delivered via this event.
-Emits one of five types of `Error` instance:
+Passes an `Error` instance, the `name` value of which will be one of:

 - HandbrakeCLINotFound
 - HandbrakeCLIError
 - NoTitleFound
 - HandbrakeCLICrash
-- InvalidOption
+- ValidationError

 ###event: "end"
 Fired on successful completion of an encoding task.
 Always follows a `begin` event, with some `progress` in between.

 ###event: "complete"
-Fired when HandbrakeCLI ended cleanly.
-This doesn't necessarily mean your encode completed as planned..
+Fired when HandbrakeCLI exited cleanly.
+This does not necessarily mean your encode completed as planned..